Global well-posedness of the Majda-Biello system in the resonant case on the real line: Introduction

 \right. \ee where $x$ and $t$ are real numbers, $\alpha \in \mathbb{R} \setminus \{0\}$.
 The function space $\mathscr{H}^{s}(\mathbb{R})$ is defined as the Cartesian product $H^{s}(\mathbb{R}) \times H^{s}(\mathbb{R})$, where $H^{s}(\mathbb{R})$ denotes the standard Sobolev space.
 The system (\ref{MB}) was proposed by Majda and Biello in \cite{MB03} as a reduced asymptotic model to study the nonlinear resonant interactions of long wavelength equatorial Rossby waves and barotropic Rossby waves.
-A fundamental question about (\ref{MB}) is to investigate its well-posedness.
-We are interested in determining the minimal regularity of the initial data $(u_0, v_0)$ for which (\ref{MB}) is well-posed.
+A fundamental question about (\ref{MB}) is its well-posedness.
+We aim to determine the minimal regularity of the initial data $(u_0, v_0)$ for which (\ref{MB}) is well-posed.

 The Majda-Biello systems (\ref{MB}) belong to a wider class of coupled KdV-KdV systems (see e.g. \cite{YZ22a} for a more detailed discussion), so we first review the well-posedness theory for the single KdV equation on the real line $\m{R}$ or the periodic torus $\m{T}$: